Users expect a lot out of the brands that they follow on social media.

 - Consider when they use each social media channel and when they will see and engage with your content.

-- Learn about best practices and recommended posting cadences for the platforms you’re using.
+- Learn about best practices like social media post length, social media image sizes, and recommended posting cadences for the platforms you’re using.

 - Allocate room in your schedule to interact with your audience.
 Social media tools can help you automate and save time, but you should also interact and engage.